sri-shree/one-click-comment-flag/README.md

 Use this user script to hide jobsection and New Contributor part on SO site.
 All suggestion and improvement are welcome.

--- Unable to hide google add but still working.